flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/core-extensions/search-data-service.md

 * `searchKey` - process key used to search data stored in a process

 :::caution
-It is mandatory to index this key on the process where resides, so the search data service will be able to localize it.
-To do this, go to your desired process definition then access **Process Settings → Task Management → Search indexing**.
+Indexing this key within the process is crucial for the search data service to effectively locate it.
+To enable indexing, navigate to your desired process definition and access **Process Settings → Task Management → Search indexing**.

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/release34/indexed_key.png)

+❗️ Keys are indexed automatically when the process status changes (e.g., created, started, finished, failed, terminated, expired), when swimlanes are altered, or when stages are modified.
+To ensure immediate indexing, select the 'Update in Task Management' option either in the **node configuration** or within **Process Settings → General** tab.
 :::

 * `value` - the dynamic process key added on our input element that will store and send the data entered by a user to the front end